patriknyfeldt/view-3d-model/README.md

 npm init vue@latest
 ```

 This command will install and execute `create-vue`, which is the official Vue project scaffolding tool.

 You will be presented with prompts for several optional features.
 For now let's choose `No` on all options (you only need to fill in the `Project name`) and you should see something like this:

 ```
 Project name: <your-project-name>
 ✔ Project name: … <your-project-name>
-✔ Add TypeScript? … <div>No<div> / Yes
+✔ Add TypeScript? … No / Yes
 ✔ Add JSX Support? … No / Yes
 ✔ Add Vue Router for Single Page Application development? … No / Yes ✔ Add Pinia for state management? … No / Yes